hpcleuven/VscDocumentation/source/data/managing_storage_usage.rst

-On the system of most VSC clusters, ``myquota`` will show you for the ``$VSC_HOME``, ``$VSC_DATA`` and ``$VSC_SCRATCH`` file systems either the percentage of the available disk space you are using, or the absolute amount.
+On the system of most VSC clusters, ``myquota`` will show you for the ``$VSC_HOME``, ``$VSC_DATA`` and ``$VSC_SCRATCH`` file systems either the percentage of the available storage space you are using, or the absolute amount.
-Users from Ghent university should check their disk usage using the `web application <https://account.vscentrum.be/>`_.
+Users from Ghent university should check their storage usage using the `web application <https://account.vscentrum.be/>`_.

 If quota have been set on the number of files you can create on a file